JoshuaChou2018/me/about/index.md

 ### **Invited Talks**

+- [2022/09/20] A Unified Method to Revoke the Private Data of Patients in Intelligent Healthcare with Audit to Forget.
+  - *Oral.* CBRC Seminar, King Abdullah University of Science and Technology, Saudi Arabia

 - [2022/06/12] SkinGPT-4: An Interactive Dermatology Diagnostic System with Visual Large Language Model.
   - *Oral.* [Unlocking the Power of “ChatGPT”](https://gptworkshop2023.kaust.edu.sa), King Abdullah University of Science and Technology, Saudi Arabia